piercelamb/DL_finalproject/README.md

     etc
     ```
   - And I do not know why the `None-None` was included.
 In order to get fairseq-train to run, I had to manually delete the `None-None`'s
+  - I deleted and re-ran encoding and None-None's were not produced